Note: This article, originally from Linda Formichelli, has been updated with even more great advice!

-You already know the basics of breaking bad news to customers: Take responsibility.
-Apologise.
-Offer compensation.
-But what do you actually say to a customer when a project is running behind, a fix will cost more than expected, or your field service engineer forgot to order a key part...but what do you actually say?
+You already know the basics of breaking bad news to customers: it's about taking responsibility, especially if a project is running behind, expenses are increasing, or your engineer forgot to order a key part...but what do you actually say?

-Training office employees and field service engineers in how to break bad news to customers will not only keep them from committing faux pas that will cause customers to drop your company—it can also make your customers love you even more than before.
+Training office employees and field service engineers in how to break bad news to customers will not only keep them from mistakes that will cause customers to drop your company—it can make your customers love you even more than they did before.

 DO give customers a warning.